13 Notable alumni of

 -

-Alevtina Vasilyevna Fedulova is a Russian political activist and former leader of the Soviet Women's Committee (later the Union of Women of Russia).
+Alevtina Vasilyevna Fedulova was a Russian political activist and leader of the Soviet Women's Committee (later the Union of Women of Russia).